 For many older adults, in particular those who have lost a spouse or who struggle with getting out because of mobility issues, everyday life can become monotonous and feelings of despondency and isolation are common.
 However, the addition of activities for older adults can help combat these feelings and provide a therapeutic way for older adults to express themselves.
 Incorporating arts and music into daily care not only provides emotional enrichment, but can significantly enhance quality of life and even improve the … Read More »

 Is your senior loved one participating in activities for elderly adults on a regular basis, or is she stuck in a rut that mainly consists of TV-watching, eating, and sleeping?

 At Hired Hands Homecare, we believe that enhancing senior home care services with enriching activities is a key component to ensuring the highest quality of life.
 Hired Hands is one of the leading providers of senior care in Santa Rosa, CA and surrounding areas, in part because we believe our clients should be honored with activities that engage them and keep them involved in living life to the fullest on a daily basis.
 This means personalizing activities to engage our clients’ unique interests, hobbies, and ability levels.

 Our person-centered care begins with learning as much as possible about the senior’s preferences, dislikes, dreams, hobbies and life history.
-We get to know the senior through an interview that can include other family members … Read More »
+We get to … Read More »

 Greetings!
 Join us today, Oct.
 24 from 9am – 3pm at the Marin Senior Information Fair.
 There’ll be tons of great information for and about Seniors.
 Get your Flu vaccine, and make sure you stop by the Hired Hands Homecare booth to say hello to Blake and Kirsten.
 We’d love to answer any questions you may have about how we can help families and their senior loved ones!